 Start Managing Your Finances — Download This Personal Finance App >>

-In fact, 60 percent of individuals with the highest scores on a financial wellness assessment also demonstrated the highest level of financial courage, according to a 2017 Mercer survey.
+In fact, the individuals with the highest scores on a financial wellness assessment also demonstrated the highest level of financial courage, according to a recent Mercer survey.

 Those involved in the survey had enough confidence to act.
 This confidence often led them to first investigate, so that they acted in an informed manner.

 This and similar findings are beginning to change the conversation about how to get the best outcomes for the most people.